 According to Massachusetts Laws, to prove you guilty of OUI/DUI/DWI the Commonwealth must prove three things beyond a Reasonable Doubt.
 That you (1) operated a motor vehicle, (2) upon a public way, (3) while impaired by the ingestion of alcohol or illicit drugs.
 If they cannot establish one of these elements beyond a reasonable doubt, you are entitled to a verdict of Not Guilty.
 Here is just a brief explanation of how these issues are fleshed out at trial.

 To prove that you operated a motor vehicle, the Commonwealth needs to show that you took some affirmative action that either on its own, or in sequence, would set the car in motion.
 If you weren’t behind the wheel, or if the keys weren’t in the ignition, or if the engine wasn’t on, this can be a difficult element for the government to prove.
 Your statement that you were “just driving home from a party” does not, as a matter of law, prove that you operated that car.
-Attorney James G. DeGiacomo as a former Massachusetts prosecutor knows when Operation is an issue in your OUI case.
-Based on the facts of your case he may show the jury that the Commonwealth cannot prove that you were driving beyond a Reasonable Doubt and that you are not guilty.
+Attorneys James G. DeGiacomo and Sergey Mikhlin as former Massachusetts prosecutors know when Operation is an issue in your OUI case.
+Based on the facts of your case they may show the jury that the Commonwealth cannot prove that you were driving beyond a Reasonable Doubt and that you are not guilty.

 A public way, for purposes of Massachusetts OUI law, includes all state and interstate highways as well as municipal streets and roads.
 It also includes public parking areas as well as those places to which the general public has a right of access whether as guests or customers.
 More often than not, if you’re driving a car there, chances are it is a public way.